stateful/docs.runme.dev/docs/configuration/archiving.md

 ![vscode-archiving](../../static/img/vscode-archiving.png)

-## Un-Archiving
+## Restore

-If you have previously archived a cell and wish to restore it to your active dashboard,  you can easily un-archive it using the Runme Cloud web dashboard.
+If you have previously archived a cell and wish to restore it to your active dashboard,  you can easily restore it using the Runme Cloud web dashboard.

 1. Navigate to the Archived Cell: Go to your dashboard and check on the "Archived" box.
 It will take you to the section where your archived cells are listed.
-2. Select the Cell to Un-archive: Find the cell you wish to un-archive.
+2. Select the Cell to Restore: Find the cell you wish to restore.
 Ensure you have selected the correct cell to avoid any unintended modifications.
-3. Initiate Un-archiving: Click on the "Un-archive" button.
+3. Initiate Restore: Click on the "Restore" button.
 This button is on the right-hand side of your dashboard.
-4. Confirm Un-archiving: The feature will be restored to your active dashboard once confirmed.
+4. Confirm Restore: The feature will be restored to your active dashboard once confirmed.

 ## Delete a cell permanently

 You can delete a cell at any time.
 Note: This action is irreversible, once a cell is deleted it cannot be undone

 1. Select the cell to Delete: Carefully choose the cell you intend to delete permanently.
 Double-check to ensure it is the correct one.
 2. Choose to Delete Permanently: Click on the "Delete" option.
-This option is found alongside the un-archive button on the right-hand of your Runme Cloud web dashboard.
+This option is found alongside the restore button on the right-hand of your Runme Cloud web dashboard.
 3. Confirm Deletion: A warning prompt will appear, asking you to confirm the permanent deletion.
 Once you confirm, the feature will be irreversibly removed from the archive and cannot be recovered.